Rutgers logo

 Researchers in this department leverage data analytics and advanced modeling techniques to address complex challenges in agricultural, environmental, and economic systems.
 This research theme relies on predictive analytics, simulation models, artificial intelligence, and econometric techniques to analyze market dynamics, resource allocation, and policy impacts.
 These tools improve decision-making processes and support actionable strategies for both public and private stakeholders.

-Research
+Research and Scholarship

 Community Engagement